 In those identified as male at birth, GnRH analogues decrease the growth of facial and body hair, prevent voice deepening, and limit the growth of genitalia.

-In those identified as female at birth, treatment limits or stops breast development and delays or stops menstruation.
+In those identified as female at birth, treatment limits or stops breast development and stops menstruation.